 Similar to electricians, they work on a wide variety of buildings, including industrial buildings (such as factories and power plants), commercial buildings (such as sports arenas, malls, office buildings, restaurants, and shops), and residential homes and apartment complexes.
 If it's a building of any kind, it's got pipes, and it needs plumbers.

 What Are The Training Periods Like?

 For plumbers, the apprenticeship is very similar.
-It takes about the same amount of time–four or five years, depending on the area you live in–and plumber apprentices are paid for the work they do.
+It takes about the same amount of time–four or five years, depending on the area you live in–and plumber apprentices are paid for the work they do, usually with pay raises worked into the training schedule.
 There are different rules and regulations in each state, so you'll have to find out about the specific requirements where you live/want to work.
 You can take a look on our state pages for information about the requirements in the state you live in.

 Verdict: Tie.
 The training periods are very similar for electricians and plumbers.
 They're long, but they're a fantastic opportunity to learn a trade, get paid, and NOT incur any student loan debt.